A Letter to Ludwig Van Beethoven - Challenges of a Genius

 The only tickets left were two seats on the third balcony in the very back row and these seats weren't together.
 Randy accepted them and told me not to be disappointed because he had a plan.
 Yep - this is my son.
 He always finds a way to achieve his dream.

 We literally ran down three flights of stairs to the main floor.
-In just minutes the concert would be starting and the first violinist would be tuning the orchestra to "A." Without knowing what my son had in mind I obediently followed him to the third-row-center where he gallantly seated first myself, then himself in the best section and seats-in-the-house.
+In just minutes the concert would be starting and the first violinist would be tuning the orchestra to the musical sound of "A." Without knowing what my son had in mind I obediently followed him to the third-row-center where he gallantly seated first myself, then himself in the best section and seats-in-the-house.

 So you see dear Ludwig, your music even influences the younger generation in such a way that those like my son become heroes to their mothers.